 North Georgia Premises Liability Lawyer

 Injured on Someone Else’s Property?
-Our Georgia Attorney Can Help!
+Our Georgia Attorneys Can Help!

 When you are injured at a shop, restaurant, or even a private home, premises liability law may apply.
 Premises liability is a subset of personal injury law that applies when you are injured on someone else’s property.
 Just like personal injury claims, premises liability cases are based on negligence.